Updated: Jun 14

 According to Darwin’s Origins of Species, it is not the most intellectual of the species that survives, it is not the strongest that survives, but the species that survives is the one that is able to best adapt and adjust to the changing environment in which it finds itself.

-However, in life the one constant we can be sure of is change, so although the pandemic has bought us a sea of change it is perhaps the speed of change that has been difficult to cope with.
+However, in life the one constant we can be sure of is change, the Covid pandemic certainly taught us a lot about change

-Learning to cope with change is not only important right now, but it is important to be able to cope with life in general.
+Learning to cope with change is important to be able to cope with life in general.

-Sometimes we know a change will occur, while other times, the current situation being a key example change comes suddenly and unexpectedly.
+Sometimes we know a change will occur, while other times, change comes suddenly and unexpectedly.

 Many people spend a great deal of effort trying to avoid change, but change will inevitably catch up to you.